Ciccio Busacca

-Francesco Busacca better known as Cicciu or Ciccio Busacca (1925–1989) was born in Paternò, Province of Catania.
+Francesco Busacca, better known as Cicciu or Ciccio Busacca (15 February 1925 – 11 September 1989), was born in Paternò, province of Catania.
 He was one of the best known Sicilian ballad singers.
 Dario Fo, playwright and composer, wrote "Ci ragiono e canto N.3" for him.

+Busacca's album La storia di lu briganti Musulinu was named after Italian brigand Giuseppe Musolino.